Diana Zuckerman, PHD; Elizabeth Naglin-Anderson, MA; and Elizabet Santoro, RN, MPH, National Center for Health Research

 Financial Costs.
 Breast implant surgery is not a one-time cost.
 On average, implants last 7-12 years, and each replacement adds to the cost.
 Even if the implant itself is replaced for free, or if the surgeon offers his or her services for free, the cost of the medical facility, anesthesiology, and other expenses can still cost many thousands of dollars for each surgery.
 These expenses are affordable for some women, but not for others, especially if the implant breaks after just a few months or years, or after a woman is divorced or loses her job.

-When the FDA approved silicone gel breast implants in November 2006, it stated that women with these implants should have a breast MRI three years after getting silicone implants and every two years after that.31 The purpose of the MRIs is to determine if the silicone gel breast implants are ruptured or leaking, because there are often no symptoms.
-Breast MRIs usually cost at least $2,000, and at some facilities they cost more than $5,000.
+When the FDA approved silicone gel breast implants in November 2006, it stated that women with these implants should have a breast MRI three years after getting silicone implants and every two years after that.
+33 However, because of the expense and the reluctance of plastic surgeons to encourage MRIs for silent ruptures, very few women followed the FDA’s advice.
+As of October 2020, FDA now recommends an MRI 5-6 years after the initial surgery and every 2-3 years after that.
+The purpose of the MRIs is to determine if the silicone gel breast implants are ruptured or leaking, because there are often no symptoms.33 Breast MRIs usually cost at least $2,000, and at some facilities they cost more than $5,000.
 It is important to remove silicone implants if they are ruptured, to avoid the silicone leaking into the breast or lymph nodes.
 That is an additional expense of at least $5,000, and can be $10,000 or more.

 Saline implants do not require MRIs to check for leakage, and do not usually cost more than $5,000 to remove.
 The cost of MRIs and the additional cost of removing leaking silicone makes silicone implants substantially more expensive than saline.